JGKing88/provacative-texts/questions.md

 Why do I get up in the morning?
 Why do I even bother to go to school if I don't have to?
 If I don't have to do any of those things, I probably wouldn't even bother to get up in the morning.
 I probably wouldn't even bother--"

+##### No finetuning example:
+One of the most frequently asked questions.
+The answer is simple, it is a question about our purpose in life.
+What is our purpose?
+Do we want to be good and live a long and happy life?
+Do we want to be happy and be a good person?
+Or do we want to exist at all?

+If you are not happy and good, how can you have a purpose?
+The same goes for the rest of the universe.
+We are all here on earth to exist

 #### Is there a god?